tuheen66/bicycle-store-client/README.md

 * ts-node-dev - to run the server every time the code is updated

-## The project has a database named blog-project and has two collections - blogs and users.

 ## How it works:

 The project has frontend and backend